Greater Blue Mountains Area

 Outdoor recreation and tourism

-Highly attractive natural scenery and extensive wilderness areas – close proximity to Sydney (5 million people)
+Highly attractive natural scenery and extensive wilderness areas with close proximity to Sydney (5 million people) is beneficial to visitors mental and physical health and well being.

 Importance for research